New & Reviews

 Jeanie Norman, Senior Insurance Manager at Coca-Cola Bottling Co.
 Consolidated (CCBC), says, "We make every effort to ensure vendors who come on-site have the appropriate levels of insurance, just in case something happens.
 Otherwise, it could come back to us and be very costly and, depending on the severity, our premium rates might also go up."

-CCBC initially provided Ebix BPO with a list of all the vendors with whom it does business, such as janitorial services, people who check fire extinguishers, and window washers.
-Ebix BPO then sent notices on behalf of CCBC, asking for the certificates of insurance and providing each vendor with a list of CCBC's coverage requirements.
+CCBC initially provided Ebix RCS with a list of all the vendors with whom it does business, such as janitorial services, people who check fire extinguishers, and window washers.
+Ebix RCS then sent notices on behalf of CCBC, asking for the certificates of insurance and providing each vendor with a list of CCBC's coverage requirements.

 "They contact the vendor if there is a deficiency in coverage, and they make sure the certificates are current," Norman says.
 "If IDS REceives no response from a vendor after several attempts, then it ultimately comes back to my area for a decision on whether to cease doing business with the vendor.

 Outsourcing the Legwork

 Ebix RCS also tracks insurance provided by subcontractors and consultants working on the plans to develop land or actually developing land for a client of Grettie Sutton, an independent risk-management consultant for real estate developers.
 When Sutton formerly worked as a developer's employee, she recalls searching the Internet for a solution, thinking: "We either need to hire someone to do this all day, or we need to outsource it."